-The US has deployed B-1B nuclear bombers in joint exercises with South Korean and Japanese fighter jets following North Korea's missile test.
+The US deployed B-1B nuclear bombers in joint exercises with South Korean and Japanese fighter jets following North Korea's missile test.
 Photo: AFP

 Hoai Phuong (according to AP, SCMP)